-What should we be doing for Lent?
 Today the Church invites us to prepare for Easter by doing individual penance and penance as a group; by reading God’s word more carefully; by praying more ardently, including sincere prayer for sinners; by giving of ourselves to the service of God’s people.
 (Source: CCCB, Living Lent)

 Fasting & Abstinence

 Ash Wednesday and Good Friday are universal days of fasting and abstinence from meat.

 Anyone over the age of 18 and under the age of 59 are obliged to fast and abstain.

 Fasting, in the Latin Church, is the limitation of food and drink – typically to one main meal and two smaller meals (that together do not equal the regular meal in size), with no solid foods in between.
 Abstinence is the refraining from certain kinds of food or drink, typically meat.
 While all Fridays are days of abstinence from meat, in Canada “Catholics may substitute special acts of charity or piety on this day.” ~ Ordo, note 29b and 29d.

 But how did fasting become such an important means of preparing for the Eucharist and of learning virtue through self-discipline?
 Read this brief reflection on Lenten Fasting

 Beginning on Ash Wednesday and continuing through all forty days of Lent, receive a daily email with a short video to help you reconnect with yourself and your God through the work of the following speaker and publications.
 Be open with what God can do in your life with just an email, a short video or an open heart.
 We invite you to subscribe to one of these daily Lenten Reflections.